mcellteam/cellblender_tutorials/software.rst

-.. _software:
+MCell webpage.. _software:

 ************************
 Required Software
 ************************

-Before starting these tutorials, you *need* to download the CellBlender 1.1 bundle (linux_, windows_).
+Before starting these tutorials, you *need* to download the CellBlender 3.5 bundle (available on `MCell webpage`_).
 Unlike previous versions of CellBlender, this should include everything you need to create, run, and visualize your simulations.
 Simply download, extract the zip file, and start Blender.

 .. note::

-    Most Windows and Linux users should use the CellBlender 1.1 bundle (linux_, windows_).
-OSX users will need to install CellBlender from scratch.
-    Additionally, some advanced users may want to regardless of their platform.
-    They will need to manually install the following pieces:

-    * MCell |version| (:ref:`mcell_install`)
-    * `Blender 2.78`_ (older versions may or may not work)
-    * CellBlender 1.1 (:ref:`cellblender_install`, *note: install Blender first*)
+    On MacOS you will have to start Blender from the command line.
+    Please follow the instructions on `MCell Webpage`_.

 You don't need these immediately, but you will likely find them necessary later
 on: